-In light of the current climate, school may find an increase in mental health and well-being need.
+Given the pandemic over the last couple of years, school may find an increase in mental health and well-being need.
 Due to our attention to putting all pupils first, we can ensure that we meet these needs.
-Through weekly 'Pupil First' discussions and carefully planned ELS time, we can identify those in need and provide the necessary support.
+Through weekly 'Pupil First' discussions and carefully planned ELSA time, we can identify those in need and provide the necessary support.

 We are also mindful of the increasing access and pressures linked to different media platforms.
 Through our curriculum work and regular updates to parents, we place great emphasis on online safety and understand the impact of online abuse.
 Given the rise in remote learning, school are also mindful that these issues may be a greater issue during periods of non-attendance due to isolation or the need to undertake remote learning.
+With the ever-changing face of the internet and social media, school also work with the Tackling Emerging Threats to Children Team to provide up-to-date guidance and support to children and their parents through lessons in school and parent information sessions.